JainAnki/ADSMI-Notebooks/README.md

         |2.| Naive Bayes  | 0.79 |
         |3.| SVM  | 0.87 |
 23. Software Bugs Detection
-    - worked with Roundcube mail application, Dataset
+    - worked with Roundcube mail application Dataset
     - Learnings
       - Get an understanding of the dataset.
       - Perform Extensive EDA and Visualizations